Gexkill/sweng2/RASD/src/index.md

 * Mysql as sql server to store data persistently, it is the same of the old system
 * Apache server for static documents
 * RESTFull and JSON for API communication over HTTP(S)
-* Javascript (with angularJs framework), CSS and HTM to create responsive site that communicate to server using REST API.
+* Javascript (with angularJs framework), CSS and HTML to create responsive site that communicate to server using REST API.
 These files are got via HTTP(S)
 * Modern browser with javascript and ajax support
 * Java and swift respectively for android and iOS apps, using original SDK
 * Internet connection for communication of data